hmuchalski/hmuchalski.github.io/team.md

 ### Jeremy W. Pisor

 Jeremy is our homegrown talent.
 He graduated with B.S.
 Chemistry degree from Fresno State in Fall 2019.
-His undergraduate research focused on gold(I)-catalyzed cyclizations.
+His undergraduate research focused on reactions catalyzed by organometallic complexes.
 In January 2020 he joined the M.S. program at Fresno State.

+### Karina Bustos

+Karina graduated with a B.S. degree in Chemistry from Fresno State in Spring 2020.
+Her undergraduate research focused on synthesis of fluorine-labeled standards for our top secret NMR experiments.
+We could not afford losing Karina with her vast knowledge and expertise and promptly recruited her to the graduate program.

 ## Undergraduate Students

-* Dana Lichtenstein (BS Biology)
-* Karina N. Bustos (BS Chemistry)
 * Simrit Dhindsa (BS Biochemistry)
 * Angel Rojas (BS Biochemistry)
 * Alexander L. Ewing (BS Biochemistry)
 * Lizzie Herren (BS Chemistry)
 * Montaser Ahmad  (BS Biochemistry)
-* Hamza Haq (BS Biology)

 ## Alumni